 Leading a project: a few tips for smoother execution and higher team adoption

-After this bittersweet experience, I decided to seek advice and training on the matter (it was not enough to discourage me from becoming a full-time Tech lead!), and I’m sharing my findings in this article.
+After this bittersweet experience, I decided to seek advice and training on the matter (it was not enough to discourage me from becoming a Tech lead!), and I’m sharing my findings in this article.
 Advice covers topics like ways to communicate in a project, how to gain trust and adoption from team members, handling diverging points of view, and the lifecycle of a project team.

 TL;DR